Digital Dharma Endowment

 The Digital Dharma Endowment was created to provide free content at the Himalayan Academy website.

 A Message from Satguru Bodhinatha Veylanswami

-Your contribution will go to the enhancement of the sites and the content, and to upgrading the Media Studio.
-The funds do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in a remote monastery on the island of Kauai.
+In our "How Your Donations Were Used" page, we detail what we did with your past generosity, and what we hope to accomplish in the coming year.
+Your contribution this year will go to the enhancement of our websites and their content, and the development of mobile apps.
+The Media Studio construction is completed.
+However, to make that happen, a loan was taken to cover the final months of expenses.
+Thus a portion of this DDD will again be used to pay down that construction loan.
+The funds we raise in this drive do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in our remote monastery on the island of Kauai.

-In keeping with Gurudeva’s vision that all major aspects of our work ultimately be supported by endowments, 10% of your tax-deductible contribution goes into the permanent Digital Dharma Drive Endowment, which now stands at $24,000 after three years of fundraising.
-As that endowment accumulates, it will provide an ever-increasing income for decades to come, protecting the digital future of Hinduism, your religious heritage.
+In keeping with Gurudeva’s vision that all major aspects of our work ultimately be supported by endowments, ten percent of your tax-deductible contribution goes into the permanent Digital Dharma Drive Endowment, which now stands at $94,356.91 after six years of fundraising.
+As that endowment accumulates, it will produce an ever-increasing income for decades to come, protecting the digital future of Hinduism, your religious heritage.

-Donate today, and improve our presentation of Hinduism to the world—for the benefit of this and future generations.
+Donate today and support us in our efforts to sustain, improve and expand our Hindu digital resources for the benefit of this and future generations.

 Satguru Bodhinatha Veylanswami